 In the United States, bed bugs used to be fairly common until about World War II, when most were eradicated.
-The past few decades have seen a significant increase, and unfortunately, bed bugs’ habits make them hard to get rid of.
-As they can live without food for up to a year and they can get into narrow surfaces, starving them out and using cleaning products frequently have no effect.
+The past few decades have seen a significant increase in case.
+And unfortunately, bed bugs’ habits make them hard to get rid of as well.
+For example, bed bugs can live without food for up to a year and they can get into narrow surfaces, starving them out and using cleaning products frequently have no effect.

 If you’re in a crowded area

 In places where people stay overnight or congregate in large numbers, it’s easy for bed bugs to get into your belongings or latch onto your clothes.
 Be mindful if you live in or stay the night at:

 - A school or dorm

 In line with the point above, if you’re someone who’s on the road a large portion of the year, your chances of picking up bed bugs increase greatly.
 Take particular precautions when you travel to international locations.

 Beyond the usual mattresses and drapes, bed bugs also tend to hide in:

 - Peeling paint

 - Under carpeting